 : To treat the Internet as a tool, a workspace, a publishing platform, an occasional playground, a means to amplify your message.
 It doesn’t have to be the core of your career.
 It doesn’t need to be your home.

-: To slam shut your laptop right now + spend the rest of the day basking in the sunshine.
+: To slam shut your laptop right now and spend the rest of the day basking in the sunshine.
 Or curled under a blanket.
 Or making crepes with your kid.
-Or kissing someone who honors your power + gives you more, more, more.
+Or kissing someone who honors your power and gives you more, more, more.

 Shut down.
 Power UP.

-What’s ONE way that you could take back your power — online, offline, anywhere in your life + work — today?
+What’s ONE way that you could take back your power — online, offline, anywhere in your life and work — today?